 Laboratory testing is an essential part of diagnosis, treatment protocol and condition monitoring.
-I am pleased to announce that in addition to any blood test that your medical doctor can order, my office offers allergy testing, saliva and urine hormone tests, as well as stool analysis!
+I am pleased to announce that in addition to most blood tests that your medical doctor can order, my office offers allergy testing, saliva and urine hormone tests, as well as stool analysis!

 I. ALLERGY TESTING

 The immunoglobulin G (IgG) allergy blood spot test and the IgG/IgE serum test are now available in my office.

 The Food Intolerance Test is a finger stick IgG test that utilizes ELISA (Enzyme Linked Immunosorbent Assay) method to detect circulating Immunoglobulin G (IgG) antibodies which recognize and bind to food antigens.

 This blood spot test investigates 96 general foods, 48 herbs and spices and 95 vegetarian foods.
 NO BLOOD DRAW REQUIRED!

 Two of the antibodies involved in allergic reactions are immunoglobulin E (IgE) and immunoglobulin G (IgG).
 Type I immediate hypersensitivity reactions are a primary consequence of IgE production and occur right after ingestion or inhalation of an allergen.
 Type III delayed hypersensitivity reactions occur over several days and are primarily due to IgG production.

 IgG Delayed Onset Allergies